HTNG/htng-express/README.md

 # HTNG Express

 HTNG Express PMS Integration Spec.
+V1.0

-V1.0 logoThe HTNG Express PMS Integrations Specification is built specifically for integrations with property management systems (PMS) that need a limited set of data enabling an expedited integration experience.
+The HTNG Express PMS Integrations Specification is built specifically for integrations with property management systems (PMS) that need a limited set of data enabling an expedited integration experience.

 This specification reduces resources needed for lighter weight implementations and provides property management systems with a streamlined integration process, allowing the industry to align on a single standardized method.
 This specification supports integrations requiring Reservation, Guest and Room information.